 Young people are working out their own identities, and finding where they fit in the world.
-They’re likely to want more control over things like socialising, behaviour and appearance.
+Your child is likely to want more control over things like socialising, behaviour and appearance.
 As part of this process, your child might test boundaries and question people she sees as authority figures – especially you.

 This might look like a recipe for conflict, but it doesn’t have to be.
-To learn how to handle these kinds of discussions, you might like to read our article on managing conflict with teenagers can strengthen your relationship as well as help your child develop important skills for independence.
+A positive approach to managing conflict with teenagers can strengthen your relationship as well as help your child develop important skills for independence.

 Many people think that adolescence is always a difficult time, and that all teenagers have bad moods and behave in challenging ways.